Welcome to Country: Aboriginal history and relationship with land

 In Aboriginal culture prior to European settlement, each clan's survival was dependent upon its understanding of food, water and other resources within its own country – a discrete area of land to which it had more or less exclusive claim.
-When other Aboriginal people travelled onto another tribe's land, a ceremony was performed to determine whether the travellers were peaceful and then to show that the travellers were welcome.
+When other Aboriginal people travelled onto another nation's land, a ceremony was performed to determine whether the travellers were peaceful and then to show that the travellers were welcome.
 A smoking ceremony may have been used to transfer the scent of the home tribe onto the visitors in order to indicate to others the travellers had been welcomed and to avoid animals fleeing at a strange scent.

+The term Country has a particular meaning to many Aboriginal peoples, encompassing an interdependent relationship between an individual or a people and their ancestral or traditional lands and seas.
+Before the colonisation of Australia, the land contained a number of different language groups, nations, and estates, with overlapping responsibilities for the land.
+The connection to land involves culture, spirituality, language, law/lore, kin relationships and identity.
+The Welcome to Country has been a long tradition among Aboriginal Australian groups to welcome peoples from other areas.
+Today it serves also as a symbol which signifies the recognition of Aboriginal and Torres Strait Islander peoples' presence in Australia before colonisation and an end to their past exclusion from Australian history and society, aiding to reconciliation with Australia's First Nations.

-Connection to country (often spelt with a capital C) means more than just the land or waters in Aboriginal culture.
+Connection to Country means more than just the land or waters in Aboriginal culture.
 There is no equivalent in the English language to describe that which permeates all aspects of existence: culture, spirituality, language, law, family and identity.
 Aboriginal people did not own land as property in the past, but their relationship to an area of land provides a deep sense of "identity, purpose and belonging" and is a relationship of reciprocity and respect.
 "Country includes all living things ...
 It embraces the seasons, stories and creation spirits."
 The history of a people with an area ("country") can go back for thousands of years and the relationship with the land is nurtured and sustained by cultural knowledge and by the environment.
 Disconnection from the land can impact health and wellbeing.
 This connection is also reflected in such phrases as "caring for country" or "living on country" and related to the importance of land rights and native title.
 Indigenous groups have also had some of their legal rights that arise under their traditional laws and customs recognised in the form of native title, since the Mabo judgment and the passage of the Native Title Act 1993.